geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The plain their mangled limbs descending strew.

 What grief in reverend Chrysos rose, to find
-Fulfilled the bodings of his prescient mind !
+Fulfilled the bodings of his prescient mind!
 He call'd on Phlogos to suspend the fray;
 Their leaders' voices both the hosts obey.
 " W 7 hile we," he said, " our partial fight maintain, Behold what slaughter'd squadrons strew the plain;
-Ah ! what avails it if to thee I yield,
+Ah! what avails it if to thee I yield,

 Or thou, o'ercome, shouldst press the empurpled field, 7 80 Short were our glory; while yon foes are nigh,